Yūpa

 A Yūpa (यूप), or Yūpastambha, was a Vedic sacrificial pillar used in Ancient India.
-It is one of the most important elements of the Vedic ritual.
+It is one of the most important elements of the Vedic rituals for animal sacrifice.

-The execution of a victim (generally an animal), who was tied at the Yūpa, was meant to bring prosperity to everyone.
+The execution of a victim (generally an animal), who was tied at the yūpa, was meant to bring prosperity to everyone.

+Most yūpa, and all from the Vedic period, were in wood, and have not survived.
+The few stone survivals seem to be a later type of memorial using the form of the wooden originals.
+The Isapur Yupa, the most complete, replicates in stone the rope used to tether the animal.
+The topmost section is missing; texts describe a "wheel-like headpiece made of perishable material", representing the sun, but the appearance of that is rather unclear from the Gupta period coins that are the best other visual evidence.

 Isapur Yūpa

 The Isapur Yūpa, now in the Mathura Museum, was found at Isapur (27.5115°N 77.6893°E) in the vicinity of Mathura, and has an inscription in the name of the third century CE Kushan ruler Vāsishka, and mentions the erection of the Yūpa pillar for a sacrificial session.

 Yūpa in coinage

 During the Gupta Empire period, the Ashvamedha scene of a horse tied to a yūpa sacrificial post appears on the coinage of Samudragupta.
 On the reverse, the queen is holding a chowrie for the fanning of the horse and a needle-like pointed instrument, with legend "One powerful enough to perform the Ashvamedha sacrifice".